 The Anime North Masquerade is a staged costume showcase and competition that is a great opportunity to show off that extra-special costume you've been working on.

-At Anime North, we have two major costume competitions: the Friday Night Skit Competition and the Saturday Night Masquerade.
-Both events are amateur costume competitions for Anime/Manga costumes, Media costumes (Star Trek, Star Wars, Babylon 5, computer games etc.), Fantasy and Science Fiction costumes, Japanese Historical Costumes, and any other costumes related to one or more of these categories.
-The time limit for the Masquerade is one (1) minute, so it's more focused on costumes as opposed to skits.
-The Friday Skit Competition is for those who love to perform - lip-synching, dancing, acting, comedy, etc. and has a longer time limit per entry than the Saturday Night Masquerade.
+At Anime North, we have two major stage costume competitions: the Skit Competition and the Masquerade.
+The Friday Skit Competition is for those who love to perform - lip-synching, dancing, acting, comedy.
+The Saturday Night Masquerade is meant to focus on the craftsmanship of the costumes.
 For more information about the Friday Night Skit Competition, please go here.
 Each event has a different registration instructions, so be sure to follow the correct procedure.

-The 2014 Anime North Masquerade has a limit of 70 spaces available.
-All contestants must register at the Masquerade Registration Desk on Friday from 5:00 PM to 9:00 PM (tentative), and on Saturday from 10:00 AM to 2:00 PM.
-You must register by 2:00 PM on Saturday in order to be in the competition.
-Please note that due to the entry cap, all slots may be filled before 2:00 PM on Saturday.
+The 2017 Anime North Masquerade has a limit of 80.
+All contestants must register at the Masquerade Registration Desk in the Delta Hotels Toronto Airport on Friday and on Saturday during office hours above.
+Please note that due to the entry cap, all slots may be filled before registration closes on Saturday.
 Each day will have a specified number of registration spots, granting those who cannot make it to the convention until Saturday a chance to still register.

 Judging Divisions and Information

-Thanks to the hard work of the Masquerade Team, and the amazing skill shown by contestants, the Anime North Masquerade has the honour of being officially recognized by the International Costumers' Guild (ICG) as an international-level competition.
+Anime North Masquerade has the honour of being officially recognized by the International Costumers' Guild (ICG) as an international-level competition.
 This means that those who win Best in Show at Anime North are of the same standing as a winner of Best in Show at Worldcon and Costume-Con.
-This recognition is a testament to the dedication of our costume community, both those in costume and behind the scenes.
-All others are considered regional-level competitions.

 - Professional: Anyone who makes 50% or more of their income in a costume-related business.